EchoMAV/docs/docs/echopilot_ai.md

 #define PIN_UART_RX 5
 WS2812_LED_PIN GPIO_NUM_8
 ```

+You must also set ```define AP_OPENDRONEID_ENABLED 1``` in the hwdef.bat and hwdef-bl.dat

+IE these ardupilot parameters:
+Set UART 6 baud rate to 57600 and protocol to MavLink2
+DID_ENABLE 1
+DID_MAVPORT 5
 ### Firmware for OpenDroneID

 Special firmware is required for full integration of a Remote ID transmitter to add a layer of tamper-resistance as required by various countries initiatives.
 This is achieved by